Mikaela/mikaela.github.io/n/dns.md

 maybe a bit faster speed in bad network more important than a level of security reached by a filtering resolver?_**

-Then setup your web browser (including Firefox (other than stable which disables `about:config`) and Chrome) to use DNS over HTTPS with your preferred server and while at it enabling HTTPS only mode.
+Then setup your web browser (including Firefox Nightly (other channels disable `about:config`) and Chrome) to use DNS over HTTPS with your preferred server and while at it enabling HTTPS only mode.